See how you can have your say and meet your Youth MPs.

 - improving opportunities for providing work experience for young people in Westminster

 - meeting and influencing the people who make decisions that effect young people

 Are you aged 11 to 18 (or up to 25 with additional needs)?

 Want to have your say about things that matter to you?

 Got ideas to improve Westminster’s services for your needs?

-We are Westminster's Youth Council - a group of young people aged 11 to 18 who live in, go to school in, or are looked after by The City of Westminster.
+We are an inclusive group of young people aged 11 to 18 who live in, go to school in, or are looked after by The City of Westminster.

 We are the voice for young people in the borough, gathering your views and presenting them to decision-makers.